Algester

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Algester has 31 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that together facilitate 1011 weekly passenger trips.
+Algester has 31 operational public transport stops, all serving buses.
+These stops are covered by six different routes, offering a total of 1011 weekly passenger trips.
 The area's transport accessibility is rated as good, with residents typically located 239 meters from the nearest stop.
-Most Algester residents commute outward due to its residential nature.
-Cars are the dominant mode of transportation, used by 88% of residents, while buses account for 8%.
-On average, there are 1.5 vehicles per dwelling in the area.
+As predominantly residential, most Algester residents commute outward.
+Cars remain the primary mode of transport at 88%, with buses used by 8%.
+On average, there are 1.5 vehicles per dwelling.

-According to the 2021 Census, 15.9% of Algester residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency averages 144 trips per day across all routes, equating to approximately 32 weekly trips per individual stop.
+According to the 2021 Census, 15.9% of residents work from home, which may reflect COVID-19 conditions.
+The service frequency averages 144 trips daily across all routes, equating to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport